 Foreign leaders rushed to congratulate George W. Bush in 2000.
-This time, they’re being extra-cautious.
+This time, they’re being extra cautious.

 “We wouldn’t get involved,” Irish Ambassador to Washington Daniel Mullhall said earlier this week.
 “If the results are being contested in that way, we would have to wait until the U.S. system decides who the winner is.”

 Well, almost all foreign leaders.
-The prime minister of Slovenia, the birth place of first lady Melania Trump, wrote on Twitter shortly after voting ended on Election Day that it was “pretty clear that American people have elected Donald Trump,” Janez Janša wrote on Twitter.
+The prime minister of Slovenia, the birthplace of first lady Melania Trump, wrote on Twitter shortly after voting ended on Election Day that it was “pretty clear that American people have elected [Donald Trump],” Janez Janša wrote on Twitter.

 The Slovenian Embassy in Washington declined to comment on whether the tweets represented an official message, but as more votes came in Janša’s call looked more and more like an outlier.
 “I expressed my opinion that he had won,” he tweeted Thursday evening.
 “I still think so.”